-Deliverables: Group graphics with statistical summary of scores; Excel spreadsheet of responses of all custom questions, and all scores for each person tested; Optional individual score reports for trainers and trainees.
+Deliverables: Group graphics with statistical summary of scores; Excel spreadsheet of responses to all custom questions, and all scores for each person tested; Optional individual score reports for administrators and/or test takers.

 Results reported with a brief statement of what each metric represents: